-Marci Hunn oversees the workforce development portfolio at The Harry and Jeanette Weinberg Foundation.
-Ms. Hunn manages a grants portfolio of more than $12 million annually for organizations across the United States that support job‐readiness training for adults in partnership with employers, youth and work programs focused on career pathways, and financial literacy projects to increase personal assets for an individual or family.
+Marci Hunn oversees the jobs portfolio at The Harry and Jeanette Weinberg Foundation.
+Ms. Hunn manages a grants portfolio of more than $15 million annually for organizations across the United States that support job‐readiness training for adults in partnership with employers, youth and work programs focused on career pathways, and financial literacy projects to increase personal assets for an individual or family.

 Ms. Hunn serves as co-chair of the Baltimore Workforce Funders Collaborative and serves on the Partners Council of the National Fund for Workforce Solutions.
 She also serves on the boards of the Baltimore Workforce Development Board and the Association of Baltimore Area Grantmakers.

-Ms. Hunn is working on launching three new Sector Skills Academies in New Orleans, Chicago, and Jersey City.
+Ms. Hunn is supporting the launch of three new Sector Skills Academies in New Orleans, Chicago, and Jersey City.
 These Academies are co-funded in partnership with JPMorgan Chase Foundation and implemented by the Aspen Institute’s Economic Opportunities Program.
 This year-long program supports senior managers from direct service workforce providers currently serving low-income individuals.
 These leaders are increasing their understanding of best practices in the field and increasing their local collaboration.